 Who can be a member of ICMA?

-Any individual with an interest in local government leadership and management can become a member of ICMA.
-Your employer and position determine your membership category, dues rate, and eligibility for certain benefits.
+Any individual with an interest in local government leadership and management can join ICMA.
+Nature of employment and position determine your membership category, dues rate, and benefits.

 What are ICMA's membership categories?

-Full (voting) membership is for chief administrative officers (CAOs) whose scope of responsibility meets these six criteria: appointment, policy formulation, budget, appointing authority, organizational relationships, and qualifications; assistant/deputy chief administrative officers; and other senior-level staff in local government who have significant administrative duties and report to a CAO whose position meets the six criteria for joining.
+Full membership is designated for chief administrative officers (CAOs) whose scope of responsibility meets these six criteria: appointment, policy formulation, budget, appointing authority, organizational relationships, and qualifications; assistant/deputy chief administrative officers; and other senior-level staff in local government who have significant administrative duties and report to a CAO whose position meets the six aforementioned criteria.

 - New memberships will not be established without dues payment in full.

-- All payments must be made in U.S. currency.
+- All payments must be made in U.S. currency (VISA, MC, AMEX accepted).

-- ICMA will not provide a dues refund if a member leaves current employment; membership travels with the individual to his or her next position.
+- ICMA will not refund dues if a member leaves current employment; membership travels with the individual to his or her next position.